West Monmouthshire (UK Parliament constituency)

-Western Monmouthshire (also known as the Western Division of the County of Monmouth) was a parliamentary constituency in Monmouthshire.
+Western Monmouthshire (also known as the Western Division of the County of Monmouth) was a parliamentary constituency in Monmouthshire, Wales.
 It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.

 History

 The constituency was created by the Redistribution of Seats Act 1885 for the 1885 general election.
 It was abolished for the 1918 general election.

 Boundaries

 The constituency was defined as comprising the "Sessional Division of Bedwellty (except the Parishes of Bedwas and Mynyddislwyn)", and thus constituted the following civil parishes: